-The Dowen Nature Trail is a nearly 3/4 mile accessible loop trail that originates from both the park’s visitor center and day use area.
+The Dowen Nature Trail is a 0.57 mile accessible loop trail that originates from both the park’s visitor center and day use area.
 The trail offers the visitor a pleasant stroll through Mojave Desert vegetation that includes large stands of Joshua Tree.
 Trail surface is constructed of compacted soil and concrete.
+The trail is generally flat at less than 5% slopes with intermittent sections between 5% to 8%.
 Accessible parking and restroom facilities are available at the trailhead.

 Accessible Trail Data